DongeunPaeng/moments/README.md

 Destructuring assignment makes life easier by replacing, for example, 'req.body.email' to just 'email' within a scope.

 It seems like I have to use square brackets to join(?) another Schema to the Schema I'm building.
-For example, if I want to connect a User with his/her Comments, I have to write like this: comment: [{ type: mongoose.Schema.Types.ObjectId, ref: "Comment" }]
+For example, if I want to connect a User with his/her Comments, I have to write like `comment: [{ type: mongoose.Schema.Types.ObjectId, ref: "Comment" }]`

 Passport serializes and deserializes user instances to and from the session to enable persistent login sessions.
 This will make possible to use req.user anywhere in the application.